jasperpato/CITS3200/README.md

 ## Introduction

-This program returns posts from an input file that are similar to an input post.
+This program returns posts from an input file that are similar in meaning to an input post.
-See help2002-2017.txt for an example of the input file of posts.

 ## Procedure to run program